-On Wednesday, October 21, 2020 (12-1pm), I will be giving a talk at the Center for Integration of Business Education & Humanities (CIBEH) in the College of Business at Stony Brook University.
+On Wednesday, October 21, 2020 (12-1pm), Michael Spicher will be giving a talk at the Center for Integration of Business Education & Humanities (CIBEH) in the College of Business at Stony Brook University.
 This will be done online through Zoom.

 The title for the talk is “Aesthetics Matters: A Look at the World Beyond Art.”